anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 On reception of a JPY message by the Registrar, the Registrar MUST verify that the number of array elements is 2 or more.
 The pledge_content field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection provides enough context for the Registrar to pick an appropriate context.
 Note that the socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.
-The pledge\_context\_message can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of of per session context.
+The jpy\_header can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of of per session context.
-The pledge\_context\_message needs to be linked to the DTLS context, and when DTLS records need to be sent, then the pledge\_context\_message needs to be prepended to the data that is sent.
+The jpy\_header needs to be linked to the DTLS context, and when DTLS records need to be sent, then the jpy\_header needs to be prepended to the data that is sent.

 Examples are shown in {{examples}}.

 At the CoAP level, within the Constrained BRSKI and the EST-COAP {{RFC9148}} level, the block option {{RFC7959}} is often used.
-The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY\_message header without violating MTU sizes.
+The Registrar and the Pledge MUST select a block size that would allow the addition of the jpy\_message header without violating MTU sizes.

 # Discovery {#jr-disc}